Netherlands in the Eurovision Song Contest 2018: Internal selection

-Following O'G3NE's eleventh place in the final in 2017 with the song "Lights and Shadows", the Dutch broadcaster revealed in October 2017 that they would continue to internally select both the artist and song for the Eurovision Song Contest, and that an announcement would be expected in November 2017 after several artists had already been in contact with the broadcaster in regards to participating.
+Following O'G3NE's eleventh place in the final in with the song "Lights and Shadows", AVROTROS revealed in October 2017 that they would continue to internally select both the artist and song for the Eurovision Song Contest, and that an announcement would be expected in November 2017 after several artists had already been in contact with the broadcaster in regards to participating.
 Artists that were rumoured in Dutch media to be in talks with AVROTROS included singers Alain Clark and Sharon den Adel as well as the winner of the sixth series of the reality singing competition The Voice of Holland Maan.
 On 9 November 2017, AVROTROS announced that they had selected singer Waylon to represent the Netherlands at the 2018 contest.
 Waylon had previously represented the Netherlands at the Eurovision Song Contest 2014 alongside Ilse DeLange as the Common Linnets, placing second with the song "Calm After the Storm".
 The selection of Waylon as the Dutch representative occurred through the decision of a selection commission consisting of singer and television host Jan Smit, television host and author Cornald Maas, radio DJ Daniël Dekker and AVROTROS general director Eric van Stade.

 On 31 January 2018, Waylon revealed during an interview on the Dutch talk show De Wereld Draait Door that his Eurovision song had been selected from his upcoming album The World Can Wait, five of them which he performed during the show between 23 February and 1 March 2018.
 On 2 March 2018, "Outlaw in 'Em" was announced as Waylon's Eurovision entry.
 Prior to the announcement of the selected song, a poll by De Telegraaf revealed that 41% of the voters wanted Waylon to perform "Thanks But No Thanks" at the contest.